-- A. Avoidance of HIV services because of stigma and discrimination by sex workers - B. Avoidance of HIV services because of stigma and discrimination by men who have sex with men - C. Avoidance of HIV services because of stigma and discrimination by people who inject drugs - D. Avoidance of HIV services because of stigma and discrimination by transgender people
+- A. Avoidance of health care because of stigma and discrimination to sex workers - B. Avoidance of health care because of stigma and discrimination to men who have sex with men - C. Avoidance of health care because of stigma and discrimination to people who inject drugs - D. Avoidance of health care because of stigma and discrimination to transgender people

-Progress towards reducing discriminatory attitudes and support for discriminatory policies
+Progress towards reducing discriminatory attitudes and support for discriminatory policies in health-care settings.

 Discrimination is a human rights violation and is prohibited by international human rights law and most national constitutions.
-Discrimination in the context of HIV refers to unfair or unjust treatment (an act or failing to act) of an individual based on his or her real or perceived HIV status.
-Discrimination exacerbates risks and deprives people of their rights and entitlements, fuelling the HIV epidemic.
+In the context of HIV, discrimination refers to unfair or unjust treatment of an individual (either through actions or by failure to act) based on his or her real or perceived HIV status.
+Discrimination exacerbates risks and deprives people of their rights and entitlements, thus fuelling the HIV epidemic.
 HIV-related stigma refers to negative beliefs, feelings and attitudes towards people living with HIV, groups associated with people living with HIV (e.g. the families of people living with HIV) and other key populations at higher risk of HIV infection, such as people who inject drugs, sex workers, men who have sex with men and transgender people.